Introduction

 })

 This is mainly for the purpose of naming conflicts with other imports.
-It should not effect tree-shaking
+It should not affect tree-shaking

 Installation - TypeScript